-When embarking upon a journey to train your dog it is important that you know the limits of your dog.
-A young dog is unable to comprehend the skills that an adult dog may pick up on; likewise a senior dog may be a little slower in catching on.
+When embarking upon a journey to train your dog, it is important that you know the limits of your dog.
+A young dog is unable to comprehend the skills that an adult dog may pick up on; likewise, a senior dog may be a little slower in catching on.
 The individual nature of your dog also comes in to play when you decide to teach your dog obedience.
 If you have a dog that is easily distracted it may take them much longer to pick up a command than a dog that is a dog that is eager to please.
-In general dogs that are praise or food motivated are more easily trained and dogs that have a past history of being mistreated or abused can be much more difficult to train.
+In general, dogs that are praise or food motivated are more easily trained, and dogs that have a history of being mistreated or abused can be much more difficult to train.

-Your dog is not the only factor to take in to consideration when you are training in basic obedience; you also play a huge part of your dogs training process.
-If you are considerably impatient or easily frustrated then you are going to want to approach teaching your dog obedience in short lessons that focus on one command at a time.
+Your dog is not the only factor to take into consideration when you are training in basic obedience; you also play a huge part in your dog’s training process.
+If you are considerably impatient or easily frustrated, then you are going to want to approach teaching your dog obedience in short lessons that focus on one command at a time.
 You can also benefit from enrolling in a small obedience class that will allow you a reprieve if you are feeling overwhelmed.

 Taking part in an obedience class with other pet parents can also be helpful in that you will have someone to commiserate with as well as measure your progress against.
 If obedience classes are not for you, never fear, you can always begin to teach your dog at home yourself or hire a one on one trainer to teach you and your dog obedience in private lessons.

 For some dogs that have considerable behavioral problems, there is also a “boot camp” scenario where your dog is taken in by a one on one trainer for approximately a month.
 In the “boot camp” scenario it is important that you meet with your dog and its trainer periodically to also learn the commands that your dog is learning so that you can take an active role in teaching and practicing obedience with your dog.